kirlf/CSP/Different/DSP/FFT.md

-# Fast Fourier transform et al.
+# Fast Fourier transform and so on
 ## M.Sc.
 Vladimir Fadeev, M.Sc.
 Zlata Fadeeva
 ### Kazan, 2019